"Evil Ways" (1970)

 Santana's 1969 hit single "Evil Ways" (Billboard #9) covered a 1967 Willie Bobo track that Bobo's guitarist Clarence "Sonny" Henry had composed.
-Buddy Fite's interpretation of the tune on his Changes album took its cues from the original, complete with Wes Montgomery-esque octaves.
+Buddy Fite's interpretation of the tune on his Changes album took its cues from the original, complete with Wes Montgomery-style octaves.

 Fite was a guitarist's guitarist, even if the reserved, light jazz nature of this track doesn't always show it.
 He released only five albums between 1969 and 1987, and he attracted the most attention in his career with his first three.
 These came out on Cyclone/Bell, with Changes (1970) getting notice in Billboard for its "intriguing material" suitable for "easy listening playlists."
 (Los Angeles's KMPC, for one, had taken the bait.)
 Another Billboard mention refers to a track of Fite's called "Glad Rag Doll" being marketed as an early 12-inch single.